LOVE ASTEROIDS

 wit as aphrodisiac

-Your turn-on lives in language.
-Eros in Gemini wires desire to words: the right sentence, the clever exchange, the conversation that keeps running after the rest of the party has gone to sleep.
+Eros in Gemini is often read through language.
+Desire may wake up through the right sentence, the clever exchange, or the conversation that keeps running after the rest of the party has gone to sleep.
 The shadow is seduction as a performance that outpaces real intimacy.
-The work is to let talk become touch rather than a way to stay in the mind.
+The work is to let talk become touch rather than a way to stay only in the mind.

 Read the full guide →